lealmemorylab/memorability/README.md

-# data for article: The impact of image memorability on mnemonic discrimination
+Repository for the paper "The impact of image memorability on mnemonic discrimination"

+File includes ratings task results, raw behavioral data, and calculations based on behavioral data